PejLab/aseQC_repo/README.md

 ### Output Files

 The output file is an R dataframe with several columns.
-The `std` columns indicates the ASEQC score, and the `cutoff` indicates the cutoff score above which samples are considered to fail the test.
+The `std` column indicates the ASEQC score, and the `cutoff` indicates the cutoff score above which samples are considered to fail the test.